maribuon/migfinder/README.md

 user@machine:~$ pip install -e migfinder
 ```

+Alternatively, clone the repository and then:

+1. unzip the folder
+2. cd migfinder-master/migfinder
+3. run make

 ### Running
 Recommended to create a folder to each fastafile analysed.
 From this folder, start python and run:
 ```python